 Before you embark on the course it is important that you know what you want to study at university, have thoroughly researched your chosen course and attended university open days.

-If you want to pursue a career in the computing/IT sector our Access to Higher Education Diploma (Social Science) will set you on the road to a great career
+If you want to pursue a career in the computing/IT sector our Access to Higher Education Diploma (Computing) will set you on the road to a great career

 What will I learn?